LukeShortCloud/rootpages/src/c_and_c++.rst

 -  Static = There is only one static variable that is shared between different objects from the same class.
 The keyword ``static`` must be used when defining the variable.
--  Final = This variable is set once and cannot be changed.
-The keyword ``final`` must be used when defining the variable.
+-  Constant = This variable is set once and cannot be changed.
+The keyword ``const`` must be used when defining the variable.
 [1]

-Source:
+- Final (C++) = This is exactly like a Constant and it also extends to classes and objects in that their parent virtual functions cannot be overridden.
+Use the keyword ``final``.
+[2]

+Sources:

 1. "Variables in C++."
 Studytonight.
 Accessed May 21, 2017.
    http://www.studytonight.com/cpp/variables-scope-details.php
+2. "C++ final specifier."
+GeeksForGeeks.
+January 4, 2017. https://www.geeksforgeeks.org/c-final-specifier/

 Conditionals
 ------------